nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_family_history.md

 {% include custom/section.warnbanner.html %}

 ## Family History Section Content##
 The Family history section carries details of any family history.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>